Noise Monitoring

 Data transmits automatically via built-in LTE cellular or syncs via USB.
 No WiFi infrastructure required.
 No manual data downloads.
 Readings flow directly to your cloud dashboard.

-Real-Time Facility Noise Map
+Facility Noise Map - Continuous Mode

-Live Noise Dashboard
+Noise Dashboard - Continuous Mode

 Below 85 dBA Action Level PEL Exceeded